iamshishirgaire/IOE-Syllabus-Data/faculties/civil/5sem/theory_of_structures_of_ii.md

-## Syllabus: Theory of Structures II

-**Course Objective:**

-The objective of this course is threefold:

-1. To familiarize students with the terminologies and concepts of displacements, stresses, strains, stiffness etc., and their parameters in the context of indeterminate systems.
-2. To provide practical examples illustrating the basic concepts and theorems on static (equilibrium), geometrical (compatibility), and physical (Force, stiffness, and displacements) conditions in the context of indeterminate systems.
-3. To prepare students for advanced courses in structural mechanics by introducing them to necessary tools like matrix method, force method, displacement method, plastic analysis etc.

-**Course Outline:**

 1. **Introduction (8 hours)**
     * Formulation of problems in theory of structure: functions of structural systems and corresponding requirements/conditions to be fulfilled, strength, stiffness, and stability of a system.
     * Conditions and equations: static, compatibility, and physical.